wmauk-sai/auth0-drupal/README.txt

 MODULE CONFIGURATION
 --------------------
 You can go to the module configuration by this url http://<yoursite>/admin/config/people/auth0 or using the menu under the people configuration tab.
-You need to at least configure the domain, Application ID and Application Secret on the basic tab, using the information of the auth0 dashboard.
+You need to at least configure the domain, client id and client secret on the basic tab, using the information of the auth0 dashboard.

 The advance tab contains:
 * Form title: